smerth/aws-dynamodb-batch-upload-demo/README.md

 For that we need a script.
 To get access to the `dynamodb` api inside the script we can use the AWS SDK, we're not on the command line anymore!

 ## AWS SDK inside a nodejs script

+### setup

+creadentials from shared
+region from dotenv